Ibinabo Fiberesima: Early life and education

-Born to a Nigerian father and an Irish mother, Ibinabo began her education when she enrolled as a student at the Y.M.C.A Play Centre, Port Harcourt before she proceeded with her secondary school education at Federal Government Girls College, New Bussa, Niger State.
+Born to a Nigerian father and an Irish mother, Ibinabo began her education when she enrolled as a student at the Y.M.C.A Play Centre, Port Harcourt before she proceeded with her secondary school education at Federal Government Girls College, New Bussa, Niger State, northern Nigeria.
 She holds a Bachelor of Arts certificate in English Language and Literature which she obtained from the University of Ibadan.

-Ibinabo Fiberesima was born in Dublin, Ireland to Chief Dr. Dawaridabo Babatunde Fiberesima and Dr. Mrs. Bisola Fiberesima and hails from Okrika, Rivers State, Nigeria.
-She gained admission to the prestigious University of Ibadan where she earned a Bachelor of Arts Degree in English and Literature and then proceeded to earn a Masters Degree in Audio Visual Management from the Media Business School Ronda, Spain.
+She proceeded to earn a Master's Degree in Audio Visual Management from the Media Business School Ronda, Spain.
 She is an Actor, Director, Environmental Advocate and Event Planner.

 Ibinabo Fiberesima started out as a model and ended that path with an enviable glut of modeling awards.
 She was the 1st runner up, Miss Nigeria, 1991, and 2nd runner up at the Most Beautiful Girl in Nigeria (MBGN) beauty pageants.
-She was named Miss Wonderland in 1990, before delving into the movie industry making her debut in 1992 with the Action Thriller MOST WANTED to commence a career in acting.
+She was named Miss Wonderland in 1990, before delving into the movie industry making her debut in 1998 with the Action Thriller MOST WANTED to commence a career in acting.

 Ibinabo Fiberesima went on to become the first female President of the Actors Guild of Nigeria, AGN, and has made her directorial debut with her two movies MIEBAKA and ALONG CAME A BUTTERFLY.
 She is currently a Brand Ambassador for Air Peace and Image Make-Up Nigeria.

 She is also the National Director of Miss Earth Nigeria Beauty Pageant, which she has overseen since 2002.

 She enjoys swimming, acting, reading, cooking, and traveling and is desirous of more trees and a better ecosystem.